"C IS FOR COOKIE. COOKIE."

 Best song: 16 Shells From A Thirty-Ought-Six or Down, Down, Down

 The story behind this album and Tom's new approach is fairly simple: Tom met his wife, Kathleen Brennan, while putting together the One from the Heart album.
-Kathleen introduced Tom to Captain Beefheart, a prominent underground artist of the 60's and 70's (primarily intended for people who thought Frank Zappa was too mainstream) whose most famous album, Trout Mask Replica, essentially sounded like blues and garage rock where none of the players could hear the others or knew exactly when to begin or how fast to play.
+Kathleen introduced Tom to the music of Captain Beefheart, a prominent underground artist of the 60's and 70's (primarily intended for people who thought Frank Zappa was too mainstream) whose most famous album, Trout Mask Replica, essentially sounded like blues and garage rock where none of the players could hear the others or knew exactly when to begin or how fast to play.
 Tom realized that his own voice lent itself well to the kind of noisy avant-garde jazz-blues-rock Beefheart favored, and proceeded to record an album in this direction within a year or so.
 One label after another turned him down until he finally found a willing party in Island.
 Once this album was released in 1983, over a year after he'd recorded it, everything about Tom's artistic direction and the way people perceived him was irrevocably changed from how it was before.
 Gone was clear sentimentality (mostly), gone were orchestrated ballads (mostly), and gone was any connection to the conservative "normalcy" that had served as his fallback so often (though this new approach became a new fallback), even as his voice and lyrics had so often not been close to "normal."
 Tom Waits had now emerged from chrysalis and become Tom Waits.

 All Tom Waits albums beyond this one owe a significant portion of their sound to the ideas established here, and if for no reason other than that one could justify giving this a higher grade than the (already quite high) grade I've given it.
 And yet, as amazing an accomplishment as this album might be, there's just something holding me back from holding it in the esteem I reserve for some other Waits albums.
 Maybe it's the presence of a couple of instrumentals ("Dave the Butcher," "Just Another Sucker on the Vine") that are somewhat interesting or atmospheric ("Vine" uses a harmonium to create images of French cafes in my mind; this isn't a really remarkable accomplishment, but there are worse images) but end up feeling really weak in the context of the sung tracks around them.
 Maybe it's the way that another instrumental, "Rainbirds," is incredibly pretty (the mix of piano and jazzy bass sounds a lot like something that could have happened on earlier albums) but feels misplaced as an album closer (I'd rearrange things so it ended the first half, though I'm not sure what I'd pick as the album's closer in its place).
 Maybe, though, it's just the sense that there aren't a lot of songs on here that I love, even if I like almost everything here; I just feel like Waits had made (on Closing Time and Small Change, even if those were completely different from this one) and would make albums with more material I feel strongly about than this one.